blue-sky-r/keyboard-test/README.md

 - repeat until all keys are tested (recognized by kbd-tst)
 - check result status (single line)

-### device id
+### xinput id
-Due to dymanic nature and hot-lugging support of device ids we have to find the correct device id of KUT (keyboatd under test)
+Due to dymanic nature and hot-plugging support of xinput ids we have to find the correct device id of KUT (keyboatd under test)
 This is the most important and in some cases also the most difficult part of the testing procedure.

-There is built-in user assisted autodetection modality.
+Fortunatelly there is built-in user assisted autodetection modality.
 This requires connecting the KUT (keyboaard under test) if KUT is not connected yet.
-If KUT i already connected, reconnect is required.
-The autodetection section is watching system while KUT is connected and then can identify device id automatically.
+If KUT is already connected, reconnect is required.
+The autodetection function is watching system while KUT is connected and then it can identify xinput id automatically.
 However, in some cases, two devices are created by HAL, which makes it impossible for autodetect to choose.
 Then the first one is selected by autodetection.
-If this is not correct you have to provide device id manually as parameter:
+If this is not yhe correct one you have to provide xinput id manually as parameter:

     > kbd-tst.py 12

 ### layout file
 Layout file is simple ASCII art visual representation of physical keyboard layout.
-Each key is represented by square brackets with key label inside wrapped by spaces, for example: key number one is represented as [ 1 ] which visualy looks like key.
+Each key is represented by square brackets with key label inside wrapped by spaces, for example: a key with the number one is represented as [ 1 ] which visualy looks like a key.
 This file is loaded, parsed (parsing errors are shown if any) and then also used for visual on screen feedback.
 Check provided layout files for details (apple.lay, at101.lay)